apocalyptech/choosable/README.md

 feature you probably don't care about.
 See the section about Pages and Intermediate Pages, below.

-To generate a graphviz dotfile, use `g` (more on that in the next section).
+To generate a Graphviz dotfile and PNG, use `g` (more on that in the next section).
+This will generate two files, a text-based dotfile which Graphviz understands, and a PNG graphic (so long as Graphviz is available in your path).

 To change the color scheme currently in use, use `r` (this is only available if the "colorama" Python library is installed).